DallanQ/race_for_the_galaxy/Manual.md

-## Tom Lehmann

-Explore, Settle, Develop, Trade, Consume, or Produce?
-Which do you need the most?
-Which of Earth's former colonies will be most successful at settling the galaxy, now that Jumpdrive exists?
-Who will discover the secrets of the mysteriously vanished Alien Overlords?
-Your goal: to build the most prosperous and powerful space empire!

-## Overview

-In Race for the Galaxy, players build galactic civilizations by game cards that represent worlds or technical and social developments.

-Each round consists of one or more of five possible phases.
-In each round, each player secretly and simultaneously chooses one of seven different action cards and then reveals it.
-Only the selected phases occur.
-For these phases, every player performs the phase's action, while the selecting player(s) also get a bonus for that phase.

-For example, if at least one player chooses the Develop action, then the Develop phase will occur; otherwise it is skipped.
-In it, each player may simultaneously select a development from their hand of cards to build.
-After revealing these cards, each player adds their development to their tableau of cards on the table and then discards cards from their hand equal to its cost.
-Each player who chose Develop discards one card fewer as their bonus.

-Explore allows a player to draw cards and select which of them to add to their hand.
-Settle allows a player to place a world in their tableau.
-Some worlds produce goods, represented by face down cards, when Produce is selected.
-These goods can be discarded for victory points or sold to add cards to the player's hand by selecting Consume.
-With cards, players can settle new worlds and build more developments, gaining both victory points and card powers that provide advantages in certain phases.

-The player who best manages their cards, phase and bonus selections, and card powers to build the greatest space empire, wins.

-The winner is the player with the most victory points.

-## Contents

-Some cards in the two decks have been presorted for your very first game (see Setup).
-Unpack the card decks carefully.

-5 start world cards (numbered "0" to "4" in red or blue squares in their upper left and lower right corners)

-109 game cards (like start worlds, these have the game title on back)

-59 worlds (with symbols) - 50 developments (with symbols) 4 sets of 7 player action cards (used to select phases and bonuses each round; these have no title on their brightly colored backs) 8 duplicate action cards for experienced 2-player games (marked ) 6 optional start worlds for experienced players (see page 8) 4 summary sheets 1 sample rounds folder

-28 Victory Point (VP) chips: 18 @ 1, 6 @ 5, and 4 @ 10

-Carefully remove the VP chips from their frame before your first game.

-Players simultaneously choose which game phases will occur.
-Game phases that nobody chooses do not occur.
-Each player receives a bonus in the phase that they chose.

-Cards are used in three ways: as developments or worlds to be placed; as money; or as goods to be consumed or sold.

-Players explore for useful cards, build developments, settle worlds, and produce goods.
-Goods can be consumed for victory points or sold for cards.

-The player with the most victory points wins!

-## A Development

-## A World

-## Sample Game Cards (Front)

-rftg_rules.indd

-.. :

-## Setup
+## Setup (Page 2)

-Place 12 victory point (VP) chips per player in 1 and 5 VP chips nearby.
-Set aside the 10 VP chips (and any left over chips) for use only during the final round of play.
+Place 12 victory point (VP) chips per player in **1** and **5 VP chips** nearby.
+Set aside the **10 VP chips** (and any left over chips) for use only during the final round of play.

-Each player takes a set of seven different action cards.
+Each player takes a set of seven different **action cards**.

-Find and shuffle the five start worlds.
+Find and shuffle the five **start worlds**.
 Deal one world face up to each player.
 These form each player's initial card tableau.

-Your first game: instead, for two players, use start worlds 1 and 2; for three, use

-start worlds 1–3; and, for four, use start worlds 1–4.
+**Your first game**: instead, for two players, use start worlds 1 and 2; for three, use start worlds 1–3; and, for four, use start worlds 1–4.

-Shuffle the unused start worlds together with the game cards.
+Shuffle the unused start worlds together with the **game cards**.
 Deal six face down cards to each player.
 Each player then examines these cards and discards two cards face down to the discard pile.
-The remaining game cards form the initial card supply.
+The remaining game cards form the initial card supply. xczz

-Your first game: instead, each player uses the four numbered game cards matching their start world's number as their initial (preset) hand.
-After finding these preset

-hand cards, shuffle all the remaining game cards, including any left over start worlds and preset hand cards, together.
+**Your first game**: instead, each player uses the four numbered game cards matching their start world's number as their initial (preset) hand.
+After finding these preset hand cards, shuffle all the remaining game cards, including any left over start worlds and preset hand cards, together.

-The start worlds, preset hands, and action card sets for your very first game have

-already been presorted.
+The start worlds, preset hands, and action card sets for your very first game have already been presorted.

 If Alpha Centauri is in play, place a card from the card supply face down on top of it (as its starting windfall good).

-## Start Worlds

-## Preset Cards

-Start worlds have numbered red and blue boxes in their upper left and lower right corners (these colors are used in a future expansion).
-Preset hand cards have numbers without boxes.

-Set out 12 VPs per player in 1 and 5 VP chips.

-Set aside the 10 VP chips for later use.

-Give each player a set of seven action cards and a random start world.

-Shuffle the unused start worlds and game cards.
-Each player gets 6 cards and discards 2 of them.

-The remaining cards form the card supply.

-## Start World

-## Card Tableau

-## Card Tableau

-## Start World

-## Card Supply

-discard pile (face down and "messy")

-VP chips 3 players: remove 12 2 players: remove 24 (set aside the 10 VP chips)

-Cards in the card supply and the discard pile are both face down.
-To tell them apart, keep the card supply neat and the discard pile a bit "messy".

-## Use 12 Vps Per Player.

-Alpha Centauri´s starting windfall good

-## Start World (Alpha Centauri)

-## Card Tableau

-## Set Of Seven Different Action Cards

-A player's developments and worlds are placed in a card tableau.

-Each player's card tableau is in front of them.
-It is one or more rows of face up cards: developments and worlds.
-Some worlds may have goods, represented by face down cards, on them.
-Initially, it contains only the player's start world (and its windfall good, if it has one).

-rftg_rules.indd

-.. :

-## Playing The Game
+## Playing The Game (Page 3)

 A game is played over several rounds (typically 7 to 11).
 At the start of a round, players simultaneously and secretly choose one action card, placing it face down in front of themselves.
 Once all players have done so, they turn these action cards face up.
 Then, the players perform the selected phases in order (I: Explore; II: Develop; III: Settle; IV: Consume; V: Produce), omitting every phase not chosen by at least one player.

 Each phase has an action, which is performed by all players.
 In addition, the players who chose that phase get a bonus.

-Important: if more than one player selects the same phase, its action is still only

-performed once (with all the players who selected that phase receiving a bonus).
+**Important**: if more than one player selects the same phase, its action is still only performed once (with all the players who selected that phase receiving a bonus).

 The bonus for an action either modifies it (such as reducing its cost or doubling the VPs gained) or is in addition to it (such as a card draw afterwards or the opportunity to sell a good).

-Players may find it useful to turn over the action card(s) for each phase as it is

-completed before performing the next one.
+Players may find it useful to turn over the action card(s) for each phase as it is completed before performing the next one.

 New players may find it useful to place the selected action cards in the center in numerical order.
 As players become more familiar with the phase order, this won't be necessary.